 Many of the vehicles bought and sold at police auto auctions are amazing values; they’re often everyday drivers taken directly from the road to the auction block.
 Some are older cars needing a bit of work while others are nearly new and still under warranty.
-But before you head out to the police station looking for an auction, there’s a few things you should know.
 If you’ve never been to a police auto auction, be sure to read our Police Auctions FAQ

 Choose a state to find police auctions, tow impound auctions, government surplus auctions, and also dealer and public auto auctions: